 Since 2014, we have engaged Wilmer Cutler Pickering Hale and Dorr LLP, or WilmerHale, to provide legal services to us, including with respect to general corporate, finance, securities law, regulatory and licensing matters.
-Our Chief Medical Officer, Jonathan H. Talamo, M.D., who became an executive officer in July 2016, is married to a partner at WilmerHale who has not participated in providing legal services to us.
-We incurred fees for legal services rendered by WilmerHale of approximately \$874,106 in 2016.
+Jonathan H. Talamo, M.D., who served as our Chief Medical Officer from July 2016 until his resignation in June 2017, is married to a partner at WilmerHale who has not participated in providing legal services to us.
+We incurred fees for legal services rendered by WilmerHale of approximately \$1,374,626 in 2017.
 We engage WilmerHale in the ordinary course of our business on an arm's length basis and pay WilmerHale based on its standard rates.